Buying into a Housing Cooperative

 Leasing cooperatives (or zero-equity)

-What are the monthly charges for?
+What do monthly charges cover?

 Do I pay real estate taxes?